-

 Twinkle

-Definition: Any three steps that change from one dance position to another, where the first step is either forward or backward, the second step is a side (or a side variation), and the third step either closes (Bronze) or passes (Silver).
+Any three steps that change from one dance position to another.
+First step is forward or backward, second is a side step (or variation), and the third either closes (Bronze) or passes (Silver).

 Twist / Twist Turn